 Ultrasound has proven to be an important diagnostic tool in evaluating the gynecologic patient.
 With improved technology, ultrasound plays an integral role in evaluating the female pelvis.
 The size, location, contour, vascularity, and physiologic state of pelvic organs are easily obtained using ultrasound and it complements the clinical evaluation.
 A healthcare provider may request a pelvic ultrasound for pelvic pain, irregular bleeding, lack of periods, infertility or to evaluate a mass felt on the physical exam.

-You have a choice where your ultrasound is done.
-Tell your healthcare provider that you would like to have your ultrasound scheduled at Sound Health Imaging.
-Or you can call our office and make your ultrasound appointment and then bring your Doctor’s order with you at the time of exam.
+- When you see your healthcare provider, let them know you would like to have your ultrasound scheduled at Sound Health Imaging.
+Or, after you see your physician, you can call our office and make your ultrasound appointment and then bring your doctor’s order with you at the time of exam.